ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-twitter-data-with-sample-connector.md

 The next step is to register a new app in Azure Active Directory (AAD).
 This app will correspond to the web app resource that you'll implement in Step 4 for the Twitter connector.

-For step-by-step instructions, see [Create an app in Azure Active Directory](deploy-facebook-connector.md#step-2-create-an-app-in-azure-active-directory).
+For step-by-step instructions, see [Step 2: Create an app in Azure Active Directory](deploy-twitter-connector.md#step-2-create-an-app-in-azure-active-directory).

 During the completion of this step (by following the step-by-step instructions), you'll save the following information to a text file.
 The values for these will be used in later steps in the deployment process.